 Dr. Robert Navarra is a Master Certified Gottman Therapist, Trainer, Consultant, Speaker, and Certified as a Master Addiction Counselor.
 Dr. Navarra developed the Couple Recovery Development Approach, a relational model of addiction assessment and treatment based on his research.
 He designed the Roadmap for the Journey workshop for couples and the Couples and Addiction Recovery training for professionals.

-Today, Dr. Navarra is interviewed by Chris Dollard, Editor-in-Chief of The Gottman Relationship Blog, to discuss the creation and components of his addiction treatment program for clinicians offered by The Gottman Institute: Couples and Addiction Recovery.
+During this interview, Dr. Navarra discusses the creation and components of his addiction treatment program for clinicians: Couples and Addiction Recovery

 You created Couples and Addiction Recovery, which teaches a unique modality of therapy that combines Gottman Method Couples Therapy with addiction treatment methods.
 What led you to create this program, and is there a story or some kind of inspiration behind your work?